allan-stewart/diffie-hellman-exercise/node/README.md

 That you can generate an encryption key, you should be able to decrypt messages from another party.

-To test that this is working correctly, generate a key using a secret `a = 38` and value from other person `B = 33`.
+To test that this is working correctly, generate a new key using a secret `a = 38` and value from other person `B = 33`.

 Then run the following command:
 ```